wp-plugins/custom-content-shortcode/readme.txt

 = Loading CSS or JavaScript =
 <br />
 Create a custom field called *css*, and the content of the field will be automatically added to the header on page load.
-This could be useful for loading page-specific styles, or making variations quickly.
+This could be useful for loading page-specific styles, or rapid prototyping of theme variations.

 Create a custom field called *js*, and the content of the field will be automatically added to the footer.
-This could be useful for loading page-specific JavaScript files or scripts.
+This could be useful for loading page-specific JavaScript files, jQuery libraries or scripts.

-There are shortcodes to simplify the loading of scripts.
+Some shortcodes are included to simplify the process.

-The **[load]** shortcode gets the specified file under the *css* and *js* folder in your template directory.

 *To load a CSS file, include this in the **css** custom field*